JenishBabu/8-Week-SQL-Challenge/Week-3/B.Data Analysis Questions.md

 ***

-### 3.What plan start_date values occur after the year 2020 for our dataset?
+### What plan start_date values occur after the year 2020 for our dataset?
 Show the breakdown by count of events for each plan_name

 ```sql
 SELECT